 Mass spectrometry is the art of measuring atoms and molecules to determine their molecular weight.
 Such mass or weight information is sometimes sufficient, frequently necessary, and always useful in determining the identity of a species.
 To practice this art one puts charge on the molecules of interest, i.e., the analyte, then measures how the trajectories of the resulting ions respond in vacuum to various combinations of electric and magnetic fields.
 Clearly, the sine qua non of such a method is the conversion of neutral analyte molecules into ions.
 For small and simple species the ionization is readily carried by gas-phase encounters between the neutral molecules and electrons, photons, or other ions.
 In recent years, the efforts of many investigators have led to new techniques for producing ions of species too large and complex to be vaporized without substantial, even catastrophic, decomposition.

-3. Further reading
+3. Further reading & teaching material

 For an introduction on the fundamental concepts of mass spectrometry, see e.g. this book by Gary Siuzdak.